BurraAbhishek/Python-Hand-Cricket/README.md

 ## NOTE:

-This update will be pushed to the super over game soon.

-The two documents for the readme are out of date.
-This readme file will be updated soon.
+The two documentation files are out of date as of 24 March 2021.
+This readme file will be updated soon with the new documentatioin.